 Visit the specific city of observance

-5 Interesting Facts About German Unity Day
+5 Interesting Facts About The Berlin Wall

 The 27-mile barrier separating Berlin into east and west had two concrete walls that had a 160-yards-wide ‘death strip’ in-between with watchtowers, guard dogs, floodlights, machine guns, and more.

-Death on the wall
+Death on the Wall

 More than 100 people died while trying to cross the Berlin Wall, by gunshots, fatal accidents, or suicide.